myrtekuipers/Thesis/README.md

 ## Credits
 The EntityLinking method used in this project is developed by dr.ir.
 Majud Mohammadi, available at [here](https://github.com/Majeed7/EntityLinking).
 It is adapted for this specific project.

+To improve the visualization, curved edges needed to be drawn, based on the following [script](https://stackoverflow.com/questions/22785849/drawing-multiple-edges-between-two-nodes-with-networkx).

 ## Visualization
 The file `visualization.py` contains a script to create a disease network, to provide a more intuitive understanding of the results.